npeschke/datascience-mobi.github.io/README.md

 * For those of you who want to work on their laptops, you can install RStudio using the previous link; however, since some datasets are rather large, you will need a decent laptop to be able to process the data in a reasonable time (i5/i7 CPUs with 8Gb RAM at least)

-* An alternative possibility is to use the RStudio server that has been set up on the de.NBI cloud; this requires some additional steps from your side:

 #### RMarkdown documents